 Step back in time to a different era in the original Curzon cinema, built in 1934.
 Located amongst the galleries, bars and restaurants of Mayfair, our cinema is a popular venue for red carpet premieres and high profile celebrity events.
 This Grade II listed building houses a breathtaking and unusual auditorium with a large screen (an impressive 11 metres) and an original 1960s lighting system.
 The additional two Royal Boxes add that touch of sophistication and exclusivity.
 Screen 1 has 307 seats, including 2 royal boxes.
-Screen 2 is an intimate 98-seater room.
+Screen 2 is an intimate 65-seater room with bespoke tables and lighting.
 Both bar and auditoria are fully licensed.
 The interior of the cafe has original Art Deco fittings and fabric-covered walls, combined with vintage furniture and a touch of 1960s class.

 38 Curzon Street, London, W1J 7TY